KelSolaar/colorconverter/README.md

   --illuminant_list     Which list of illuminants to use {CIE, ISO_7589, All}
                         Default: All

   --plotpath            Output spectral plot path; plot is not saved if argument is omitted.
 SVG extension is added if not provided

 CIELAB:
-  --lstar LSTAR         Lightness value, 0-100
+  --lstar               Lightness value, 0-100
-  --astar ASTAR         a* value, any bit depth --bstar BSTAR         b* value, any bit depth
+  --astar               a* value, any bit depth --bstar               b* value, any bit depth

 CIELCHab:
   --lchab_l_val         Lightness value, 0-100